 Gifts that are accepted may be reviewed subsequently for compliance to this policy and retention decisions.

-Note that exceptional gifts-in-kind also require approval by the University Librarian and the Associate University Librarians to be accepted.
+Note that exceptional gifts-in-kind also require approval by the Dean and the Assistant Deans to be accepted.
 Examples of exceptional gifts-in-kind include:

 - large print collections of more than 1,000 volumes